LQA Guide: What Is Game Localization Testing And How To Do It Right

 So, how can you trust that your translated game is as cool as the original and the gamers enjoy it as if created in their own language - perhaps with all those witty puns and creative jokes?
 Here’s where the localization QA testers step in.
 Keep reading to learn why localization testing can be a game-changer for your title.

-Localization QA targets any linguistic, visual, and functional issues in the translated games.
+Localization QA targets any linguistic and visual, localization-related issues in translated games.

-One well-outlined LQA pass impacts the quality and overall feeling of the game that no other form of proofreading or review could.
+One well-outlined LQA pass impacts the quality and overall feeling of the game in the way that proofreading or review cannot.

 What is game localization testing (LQA)?